prakashgithubnew/CoreJava/CoreJavaPractise/variableandminors/readme.md

         }
     }

+private is specific to class hence class reference will be used to access the class method.So here Base class method will be called but error due to private modifier in fun method in Base.

 this will give compile time error as fun method cannot be accessed by subclass object

 **can weaker access be given to overrided method in subclass?**